iamtresorr/iamtresorr/README.md

-- 👋 Hi, I’m @iamtresorr
+- 👋 Hi, I’m tre
-- 👀 I’m interested in Web Development, Mobile App Development, and AI
+- 👀 I’m interested in Web Development, Mobile App Development, and AI/ML
 - 🌱 I’m currently learning Javascript and looking forward to learning ReactJS, React Native, and Python
 - 💞️ I’m looking to collaborate on innovative projects
 - 📫 Linkedin.com/in/iradukundatresor/